-To ensure your success, here’s a breakdown on how PayPerHead agents can make the most of the college basketball betting season.
+To ensure your success, here’s a breakdown on how PayPerHead agents can make the most of the NCAA basketball 2019 betting season.

 For private independent bookies, the fall is one of the busiest times of the sports betting year.
-With NFL and college football in full swing, the start of the college basketball season really presents an excellent opportunity for making money.
+With NFL and college football in full swing, the start of the NCAA basketball 2019 season really presents an excellent opportunity for making money.

 Anyone who has spent time managing a private sportsbook operation long enough is well aware of how fast things move and change.

 Football alone will likely be your big moneymaker, but all major sports in season present unique opportunities for profit.
 If you are just a football bookie you should consider expanding your offering to best meet your long-term financial goals.
 College basketball, specifically, offers excellent returns from November to March with dozens of quality games each and every week.

 The regular NCAA season finally tips off on November 5th 2019 at Madison Square Garden for the playing of the 2k Sports Classic.
 We get non-stop action from that day forward until the season culminates with the Final Four in Atlanta on April 6th, 2020.
 This allows you, bookies and bettors, alike, five full months of games to try and profit from.

 With 347 Divison 1 teams, each of which playing around 30 games a season, there are more than 10,000 games to look forward to in the coming months.
 This may seem like a large undertaking for a new NCAAB bookie, but with the right information and a proper strategy, CBB can be your biggest moneymaker in 2019.